HotWordland/dainty-vscode/readme.md

 # Dainty for Visual Studio Code

 Dainty is a color theme generator with support for Visual Studio Code.
 Dainty Light and Dainty Dark are the default presets.
-They’re balanced and refined color themes, using carefully selected colors within the CIELAB color space.
+They’re balanced and refined color themes, using carefully selected colors within the Lab color space.

 See https://dainty.site/vscode for more information.